 The ‘How’ of the Son’s Mission

 The portrait that John develops of Jesus is of the Word that was not only with God but also was God (1:1).
 This Word “became flesh” and lived in the world among us (1:14).
-Yet, in His humanity, Jesus did not accomplish His mission through his own self-determined effort or authority, as you might expect from One who is fully divine.
+Yet, in His humanity, Jesus did not accomplish His mission through his own self-determined effort or authority.
 No, John highlights the reality that Christ, the God-man, lived in intimate submission to the Father.
 Jesus did nothing on his own initiative; he only did what the Father desired (5:19); he only said what he heard from the Father (3:34; 7:17); he only judged as the Father judged (5:30).7

-How, then, did the Son, as the Word made flesh (John 1:14), fulfill the mission the Father sent Him to accomplish?
+How did the Son fulfill the mission the Father sent Him to accomplish?
 He did it through daily, intimate submission to the Father’s will and direction.8 And this is how we are to fulfill our mission as well.

-As the redeemed of God, we have been sent into the world by the Word made flesh so that, by pursuing daily intimacy with the Father, submitting to His will and direction, and being empowered by the Holy Spirit, we might glorify God as we accomplish the mission he has given us.
+As the redeemed of God, our purpose is to glorify God as we accomplish the mission he has given us.
+We can do this by pursuing daily intimacy with the Father, submitting to His will and direction, and being empowered by the Holy Spirit.
 The key principle and privilege in this statement is the daily, intimate submission to the Triune God.
 The bride of Christ accomplishes the mission of God, making disciples of all nations, as she responds to the invitation of intimacy and walks in submission to the Father’s directives.